How to Practice breath work or pranayama

 Keep scrolling to read about the approach to breath work that I use when I practice, along with a playlist for you to listen to while you practice.

-Starting your breath work session
+Starting your session

 Start by finding yourself a comfortable space, where you won’t be disturbed.
 You’ll ideally want to start the session lying down, but as the session progresses listen to your body.
 I often find myself getting up at various points, to move my body in any way that feels good.